5 Tips for Successful Website Localization

 The “F” pattern in the Global Market

-Translation work is foundational to website localization.
-A survey of 8,709 consumers in 29 countries reports that 76 percent of consumers prefer to make purchases when information is available in their language.
-As many as forty percent said they would never consider a purchase in another language.
+Translation work is foundational to website localization services.
+A survey of over 8,000 global consumers reports that 76 percent of consumers prefer to make purchases when information is available in their language — and many will not consider buying from a site not localized into their region’s language and cultural context.

 #3: Adapt your visual language for global audiences